-The National Oceanic and Atmospheric Administration issued a report last month, saying U.S. coasts could see a century’s worth of sea-level rise within the next 30 years.
-Scientists believe the coastline of the U.S. and its territories could see waters rise between 10 and 12 inches by 2050, leading to an increase in damaging flooding that happen outside of storms or heavy rain events.
+NOAA issued a report in 2022, saying U.S. coasts could see a century’s worth of sea-level rise within the next 30 years.
+Scientists believe the coastline of the U.S. and its territories could see waters rise between 10 and 12 inches by 2050, leading to an increase in damaging flooding that happens outside of storms or heavy rain events.

 One of the sunniest and sandiest places in the country is Miami.
 According to the Greater Miami Convention and Visitors Bureau, about 4.1 million people traveled to the South Florida city between March and April in 2019 and spent millions of dollars.
 Most of them head to the water.